Environmental Biotechnology: Revolutionizing better Sustainability in 2024

 Marine Biotechnology

-• Bioactive substances: Finding and using marine creatures’ bioactive substances to industrial and environmental settings.
+• Finding and using marine creatures’ bioactive substances to industrial and environmental settings

 Urban Biotechnology

-• Green Walls and Roofs: Adding plants to buildings to boost urban biodiversity, lower heat islands, and improve air quality.
+• Green walls and roofs:Installing plants onto buildings to enhance urban biodiversity, reduce heat islands, and improve air quality.

 Biotechnology in Space

-• Life Support Systems: Creating biotechnological systems in space habitats to produce food, recycle trash, and purify the air.
+• Life Support Systems: Developing biotechnological systems in space habitats to grow food, recycle waste, and clean the air.

 Ethical Concerns